 When someone writes a letter to their lover, they write, 'I love you, I love you, I love you, I love you', so many times.
 Why do they do that?
 They could have written it only once, that is enough.
 But no, the mind wants to repeat it.
-In the same way, when you are in love with the Divine you say, 'Om Namah Shivaya, Om Namah Shivaya, Om Namah Shivaya, and go on repeating that.
+In the same way, when you are in love with the Divine you say, 'Om Namah Shivaya, Om Namah Shivaya, Om Namah Shivaya', and go on repeating that.
 This is japa!

-Significance of the 'Om Namah Shivaya' Mantra
+♣ The 'Om Namah Shivaya' Mantra

 Om Namah Shivaya is one of the most powerful mantras.
 Chanting this mantra builds the energy in your system and also clears the environment.
-(This mantra is not only limited to Hinduism, as Hinduism is not a religion but a way of life).
-People have been chanting this mantra for thousands of years.
+(This mantra is not only limited to Hinduism, as Hinduism is not a religion but) people have been chanting this mantra for thousands of years.

 Om Namah Shivaya, these words are very important because 'Na', 'Ma', 'Shi', 'Va', 'Ya', these five letters indicate the five elements - Earth, Water, Fire, Air and Ether and 'Om' is the sound of the universe.
-'Om' means peace and love.
-So the 'Om Namah Shivaya' chanting is done to harmonize the five elements in the environment.
-When there is peace, love and harmony in all the five elements, then there is bliss and there is joy!
+Om means peace and love.
+So when there is peace, love and harmony in all the five elements then there is bliss and there is joy!

-Q. Why do we chant 'Om Namah Shivaya' 108 times?
+Why do we chant 'Om Namah Shivaya' 108 times

 Shiva is the master of all the planets.
-That is why 'Om Namah Shivaya' is chanted 108 times.
-9 planets going through 12 houses creates different effects.
+That is why 'Om namah Shivaya' is chanted 108 times.
+Nine planets going through 12 houses creates different effects.
 To magnify the positive effects and reverse the negative effect one does the japa of 'Om namah Shivaya' 108 times.

-The Mrityunjaya Mantra
+Mrityunjaya Mantra